StuyPulse/team694.github.io/about/ec/index.md

 ### President of Engineering <small>{{ site.data.ec.poe.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.poe.photo %} <img src="{{ site.data.ec.poe.photo }}" class="ec-photo" alt="President of Engineering"> {% endif %}
-The President of Engineering is one of the two organizers and one of the final decision-makers of the team before decisions are presented to the Faculty Advisor.
-His job is to maintain communication between officers and divisions of the team and make sure that the officers are getting their jobs done and/or reassigning jobs to someone under them.
-During the build season, he should be familiar with every part of the robot.
-This President should also be knowledgeable of the details of the Chairman's Award submission and/or other submissions.
+The President of Engineering should be familiar with every part of the robot, being able to explain the part to another team member or a judge, as well as having the ability to repair any part of the robot if it is broken.
+They should also be knowledgeable about the details of the Chairman’s Award submission and other award submissions.
 </div>

 ### President of Marketing <small>{{ site.data.ec.pom.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.pom.photo %} <img src="{{ site.data.ec.pom.photo }}" class="ec-photo" alt="President of Marketing"> {% endif %}
-The President of Marketing is one of the two organizers and one of the final decision-makers of the team before decisions are presented to the Faculty Advisor.
-His job is, along with the President of Engineering, to coordinate the officers and divisions of the team and make sure that officers complete their responsibilities and/or effectively delegate jobs to other members.
-As such, the President of Marketing will hold final responsibility for all of the outreach, internal logistics, and award submissions for the team.
-The President of Marketing will have full knowledge of all award submissions and will present the Chairman's Award to the judges (or else assign it to someone deemed competent).
-This President should have adequate knowledge of the robot and other engineering projects.
+The President of Marketing will hold final responsibility for all outreach, logistics, and award submissions for the team.
+They have full knowledge of all awards and shall present the Chairman’s Award or assign the presentation to someone else deemed competent.
+The PoM should also have adequate knowledge of the other two departments.
 </div>

 ### President of Software Engineering <small>{{ site.data.ec.pse.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.pse.photo %} <img src="{{ site.data.ec.pse.photo }}" class="ec-photo" alt="President of Software Engineering"> {% endif %}
 The President of Software Engineering primarily manages the development of robot code and all related software.
-The PSE also manages the design and development of all human interfaces and control systems.
-The PSE is responsible for the production of documentation concerning the control system on all levels, such as pinout sheets and systems check guidelines.
-He works closely with the President of Engineering in order to effectively manage the development of the control system alongside the hardware.
-The PSE also collaborates with the strategy team to develop effective solutions for both the teleoperated and autonomous modes, and the marketing team to coordinate events and regional activities such as seminars.
-The PSE must effectively manage the software development team in order to accomplish his/her responsibilities, and must have the same level of familiarity with the robot as the President of Engineering.
+They also manage the design and development of all human interfaces and control systems.
+The PoSE is responsible for the production of documentation concerning the control system on all levels, such as pinout sheets and systems check guidelines.
+They work closely with the PoE to effectively manage the development of the control system alongside the hardware.
+The PoSE also collaborates with the strategy team to develop effective solutions for both the teleoperated and autonomous modes, as well as the marketing team to coordinate events and regional activities, such as seminars.
+The PoSE must effectively manage the software development team in order to accomplish these responsibilities and must have the same level of familiarity with the robot as the PoE.
 </div>

 ### Vice President of Engineering <small>{{ site.data.ec.vpoe.name }}</small>